 The ability of an organization to test out features on customers through A/B tests or through other kinds of user research, both quantitative and qualitative, is a huge benefit to organizations seeking an objective test.
 However, this feedback from customers is much harder for software products if the team cannot deploy code regularly.
 That is, deployment frequency creates a constraint to their ability to experiment and test features with customers.
 Conservatively, we suggest an experiment frequency of one experiment per week per line of business, because this is the locus of experiments in organizations for this calculation.
-We refer to the 2016 State of DevOps industry benchmark data to verify if it is possible for each group:
+We refer to the State of DevOps industry benchmark data to verify if it is possible for each group:

-High Performers are able to deploy code on demand, or multiple deploys per day.
-Therefore, an experiment frequency of twice per day (or 730 times per year) is achievable.
-This is the number we use for our calculation.

-Medium Performers deploy between once per week and once per month.
-For this group, we use the high end of these two durations for experiments, or once every month, for our calculation.
-Low Performers deploy between once per month and once every six months.
+- Elite performers are able to deploy code on demand, multiple deploys per day.
+Therefore an experiment frequency of twice per day (or 730 times per year) is achievable.
+We will use this number for our calculation. - High performers are able to deploy code between once per day and once per week.
+For this group we use the high end of these durations, or once per week, for our calculation. - Medium performers deploy between once per week and once per month.
+For this group, we use the high end of these two durations for experiments, or once every month, for our calculation. - Low performers deploy between once per month and once every six months.
 For this group, we use the high end of these two durations for experiments, or once every six months, for our calculation.